GayashanGamage/GayashanGamage/README.md

+# Hi... :smiley: call me gayashan
+### Story
+in my young eage I have a dream to

+### Offer
+* I love working on logical stuff. so I improve my skills on backend technologies and master python
+* Alognside I have fair knowladge about frontend ( it's a girls' job )
+* If I have to master other Framwork or Language, I'm ready
+* If so, self study is first & job is second

 > [!NOTE]
 > I'm looking for internship

-# Hi... :smiley: call me gayashan
 ### Backend skills
 [![My Skills](https://skillicons.dev/icons?i=py,django,fastapi,postgres,mongodb,docker,aws,postman,git&theme=light)](https://skillicons.dev)